near/docs/docs/3.tutorials/nfts/9-series.md

 sidebar_label: Lazy Minting, Collections, and More!
 ---

-In this tutorial, you'll learn how to take the existing NFT contract you've been working with and modify it to meet some of the most common needs I've seen in the ecosystem.
+In this tutorial, you'll learn how to take the existing NFT contract you've been working with and modify it to meet some of the most common needs in the ecosystem.
 This includes:
 - Lazy Minting NFTs
 - Creating Collections
 - Restricting Minting Access